Akshit1903/TicTacToe/README.md

 # TicTacToe

 - The Tic Tac Toe Game is a web-based application developed using React.js.
-- It provides a fun and interactive way to play the classic Tic Tac Toe game an AI opponent.
+- It provides a fun and interactive way to play the classic Tic Tac Toe game against the AI opponent.

 - <a href="https://youtu.be/5LpbJYqvHrg">YouTube</a>
 - <a href="https://akshit1903.github.io/TicTacToe/">Deployed Link</a>